-Mayor Adams Pleads Not Guilty in Federal Court on Charges of Corruption
+Mayor Adams Pleads Not Guilty in Federal Court to Charges of Corruption

 The public official entered the lower Manhattan court on Friday morning with no fanfare.

-Eric Adams, the Mayor of New York City appeared before a judge in lower Manhattan on Friday and denied federal charges of pocketing more than $10 million in illegal political gifts and contributions against him.
+Eric Adams, the mayor of New York City, appeared before a judge in lower Manhattan on Friday and denied federal charges of pocketing enough illegal political graft and contributions to help him qualify for more than $10 million in public campaign funds.

 “I am not guilty, your honor,” Mr. Adams said, pleading not guilty to all five counts he is currently facing.

-Before issuing his plea, the Mayor sat inside the courtroom stoically before giving his plea as he was read the litany of federal charges brought against him as well as recounting from prosecutors allegations that he began collecting political grifts as far back as 2016 when he was Brooklyn Borough President.
+Before issuing his plea, the mayor sat inside the courtroom stone-faced as he was read the litany of federal charges brought against him as well as a recounting of prosecutors’ allegations that he began collecting political gifts as far back as 2016, when he was Brooklyn Borough President.

-Prosecutors also motioned for Mayor Adams to be forbidden from contacting witnesses or other individuals named in his indictment and that they were willing to work out an arrangement on his ability to communicate with “persons in the mayor’s family or members of the mayor’s staff,” who may be aware of the facts in the case.
+Mr. Adams was released on his own recognizance under the condition issued by the prosecution that he be forbidden from contacting witnesses or other individuals named in his indictment and that they were willing to work out an arrangement on his ability to communicate with “persons in the mayor’s family or members of the mayor’s staff,” who may be aware of facts pertaining to the case.
+Attorney Celia Cohen with the prosecution team told the court that she would provide Mr. Adams’s legal team with a list of people since who were not named in the indictment.

 An initial arrangement hearing was held earlier Friday morning mostly for scheduling purposes.
-Southern District Judge Dale Ho scheduled the next appearance for Wednesday morning where it is anticipated that they will discuss any further scheduling issues and motions that Mayor Adams’ defense team may want to present.
-His legal team will also have the opportunity at time to request an expedited trial if they so choose to go that route.
+Southern District Judge Dale Ho, who will preside over the trial, scheduled the next appearance for Wednesday morning when it is anticipated that they will discuss any further scheduling issues and motions that Mr. Adams’s defense team plan to present.

 The Justice Department’s indictment confirmed nearly 10 months of speculation that federal investigators were probing him for allegedly accepting illegal foreign campaign donations from Turkish officials and that he accepted more than $100,000 in lavish travel gifts.